gauniverseorg/ga-docs/docs/Tutorials/mobile-apps.md

 ## Final Steps

 Once all settings are configured, review your choices and make any necessary adjustments.
 When ready, click save and then proceed to generate or rebuild your app.
-You'll then be able to download it from the same section in GA_Universe.
+You'll then be able to download it from the same section in General Admin.

 > Note: It takes a few minutes for it to be completed successfully, you will receive a notification by email when the app is completed.

 ## Conclusion

 Congratulations!
-You now have the knowledge to generate a mobile app in GA_Universe.
+You now have the knowledge to generate a mobile app in General Admin.
 This guide has equipped you with the steps and considerations needed to create an app tailored to your needs.
 Happy app building!